loco/wp-loco/readme.txt

 = 2.5.1 =
 * Support for new Yandex translate API
 * Support for DeepL formality parameter
+* Bumped WordPress version to 5.6.1
+* Removed literal "1" instances from singular strings

 = 2.5.0 =
 * PHP 8.0.0 compatibility